 His first year at Ohio Connections Academy was very successful.
 He earned solid grades and appreciated the fact that the curriculum was very individually focused and that his teachers were always available when he needed help.
 Christian even performed the national anthem at the Connections Academy graduation ceremony.

 But Christian and his parents were faced with the difficult decision of where to go for his freshman year.
 They worried about his missing many of the traditional high school experiences, such as performing in the show choir, and other opportunities in music.
 So, Christian returned to the local public high school, and unfortunately it wasn’t long before the challenges he’d faced before became a problem again.

-Today Christian is a senior at Ohio Connections Academy, and he looks forward to earning his high school diploma and continuing his pursuit of a career in music and theater.
+Today Christian is a graduate of Ohio Connections Academy, and he looks forward to continuing his pursuit of a career in music and theater.
 He has been accepted into Baldwin Wallace University’s musical theater program, which is considered one of the nation’s top bachelor of music programs.